 I love punny, clever phrases (MomTastic, Mompreneur), so this guest post idea, “To Do-ne” caught my eye.
 I’m a big believer in lists, because whether you use a complicated app or a legal pad, getting your tasks organized is always the first step.
 I was recently sharing a story about one of my first corporate bosses – as a Midwest Sales Manager at Family Circle Magazine several years ago, I used to marvel at the efficiency of my boss, who had a constant revolving door of people and requests.
 When I asked her how she stayed so organized and clutter free, she told me that she took care of tasks AS they came up…like batting balls at a park, she just hit each one as it hit her.
 No piles, no clutter, just progress…

-Thanks to Brooke Stone, President of Brooke Stone Lifestyle Management, who been seen on A&E’s Hoarders and wrote these tips for The MomTini Lounge.
+Thanks to Brooke Stone, President of Brooke Stone Lifestyle Management, now called Gyst, who been seen on A&E’s Hoarders and wrote these tips for The MomTini Lounge.

 Let me guess, you get about 5 uninterrupted minutes each day to accomplish tasks on your to do list.
 When those 5 empty minutes are upon you, do you spend 4 of those precious moments figuring out where to start?
 Do you stand, staring at the empty space in front of you, mentally cataloguing all of the things you have to do, only to be shocked and dismayed when all of a sudden, the moment has passed and you haven’t managed to do…anything?